Moving to Clean Vehicles Advances Environmental Justice and Equity

 The switch from gasoline to electric would create enormous economic opportunities around the installation and service of vast numbers of new home charging, destination, and fast-charging stations required to serve electric vehicles.
 Billions of dollars of new capital would go to building out the charging infrastructure.
 Minority-owned small business, fueled by financing mechanisms such as the Empower California Act, A.B.
 865, would be well-positioned to capitalize on charging installation and operation.

-5. Local Control over Electrical Power and Automotive Fuel Expenditures
+5. Local Control over Electrical Power and Automotive Expenditures

 Gasoline typically comes from distant refineries and oil wells, and communities have no influence over gasoline’s cost.
 Everyone, rich and poor, pays essentially the same price for gasoline.

 Electricity, in contrast, can be generated anywhere the sun shines, and is already subject to considerable local and community control.
-In many parts of California, Community Choice Aggregations select the generation source for the community’s electricity.
-In areas served by Pacific Gas & Electric (PG&E), low-income persons pay less for electricity, and their interests in lower electricity prices are given great weight by the California Public Utility Commission.
+In many communities in California, Illinois, Massachusetts, New Jersey, New York, Ohio, Rhode Island and Virginia, Community Choice Aggregations empower local governments to select the generation source and pricing for the community’s electricity.
 There are numerous grant and incentive programs to support the installation of solar panels in low-income communities which will allow people to fuel their cars at little or no cost.

 Because communities of color have some control over the generation, distribution, and pricing of electrical power, vehicle electrification would significantly enhance local control of energy sources and enable communities to retain a much larger share of their fuel dollars.